DONOSTIA-SAN SEBASTIÁN - PINTXO BAR CRAWL

 BAR CIABOGA Easo Kalea, 9, 20006 Donostia-San Sebastián

-It is a tiny bar that excels at one thing: patatas al ajillo (garlic potatoes).
+It's a tiny bar that excels at one thing: patatas al ajillo, priced at €4 (garlic potatoes).
 It is the best in town.

 ANTONIO BAR Bergara Kalea 3, 20005 Donostia-San Sebastián The hongos del pais con yema de huevo y foie (porcini mushrooms with egg & foie gras) is worth going for alone.
 Although we've had similar dishes elsewhere, we went traditional with the txistorra